World Bank agrees conditions to resume Bangladesh bridge funding

 Bangladeshi authorities were not immediately available for comment on the bank's latest decision.

-Two former executives from Canadian engineering company SNC-Lavalin Group Inc (SNC.TO), which bid to supervise the contractor on the bridge project, appeared in a Toronto court in July accused of bribing officials in Bangladesh.
+Two former executives from Canadian engineering company SNC-Lavalin Group Inc, which bid to supervise the contractor on the bridge project, appeared in a Toronto court in July accused of bribing officials in Bangladesh.

 Canada launched an investigation last year into allegations of corruption in the bridge bidding process after the World Bank brought the issue to their attention.